thomasgpeters/futurebasic-apis/README.md

 # futurebasic-apis

-These toolbox files are packaged inside the FutureBasic App on Macos and come automaticall when you install FutureBasic on your mac.
+These toolbox files are packaged inside the FutureBasic App on Macos and come automatically when you install FutureBasic on your mac.